 As we’ve said, Direct Primary Care is a conversation about your health with a physician you choose and trust.
 Physicians are healers and advisers.
 We are counselors and confidants.
 We are not short order cooks.
 Primary care should not provide the same service as a vending machine.

 Direct Primary Care doctors want to work for our patients while saving them money.
 For various reasons, a Direct Primary Practice will be looked upon as a passing niche clinic.
 We are not.
-We are returning to the way medicine was practiced for most of human history.
+We are returning to the way medicine was practiced for most of human history and the movement is exploding in popularity.

 So what do we not do?